threatpatrols/documentation/docs/opnsense/repo/index.md

 ## Repo Status Monitoring
-Additional to being transparent about our [system-uptime](https://status.threatpatrols.com/){target=_blank} we also closely monitor the packaging status across each of our release streams (Stable, Testing, Develop) for each supported OPNsense release.
+Additional to being transparent about our [system-uptime](https://status.threatpatrols.com/){target=_blank} we also closely monitor the packaging status across each of our release (Stable, Testing) for each supported OPNsense release.

  * Packages Status: [https://status.threatpatrols.com/status/package-status](https://status.threatpatrols.com/status/package-status){target=_blank}